 07 of 11

 Bring Antique Flair to a Tray

 Speaking of creativity, this idea is particularly novel.
-Cindy of @thevintageroad has used ceiling tin as a patterned surface for a tray, just the thing for serving up sweet morning breakfasts or to place on a coffee table.
-The patterning is a delightful backdrop for small décor items, like a vintage scoop, greenery and a pillow.Continue to 8 of 11 below.
+Cindy of @thevintageroad has used ceiling tins as a patterned surface for a tray, just the thing for serving up sweet morning breakfasts or to place on a coffee table.
+The patterning is a delightful backdrop for small decor items, such as a vintage scoop, greenery, and a pillow.Continue to 8 of 11 below.

 08 of 11